CRMDS/Intro-HPC-workshop/02.Working_on_Wolffe/working_wolffe.md

 - *Be mindful of resource usage*: Avoid running resource-intensive jobs on the login node, as this can disrupt other users.
 Always use `sinteractive` or `sbatch` to run jobs on compute nodes.
 - *Learn about job scheduling*: Understanding how the scheduler works can help you optimize your job submissions and reduce wait times in the queue.
 - *Use `sacct` for job accounting*: This command can be used to view the status and resource usage of completed jobs, which can help you analyze performance and optimize future jobs.
-- *Check the cluster status*: Use `sinfo` to check the status of the cluster and see which nodes are available.
-This can help you choose the best time to submit your jobs.
+- *Save checkpoints*: If your job is long-running, consider saving checkpoints periodically.
+This way, if the job fails or is interrupted, you can resume from the last checkpoint instead of starting over.
+Further, some HPC systems have a maximum job time limit (e.g. 7 days on Wolffe GPU, on NCI it's 2 days), so saving checkpoints can help you avoid losing progress if your job exceeds the time limit.